fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Contrast is the mother of clarity.
+  Oz Guinness

+The doors of hell are locked on the inside.
+  C.S.
+Lewis

 The world will never starve for want of wonders; but only for want of wonder.
   G.K.
 Chesterton